 Osprey habitat, breeding and development

-The ospreys main habitats are large bodies of water or estuaries, but small ponds are sometimes used if suitable food is around; they eat both freshwater and saltwater fish.
+The main habitat of ospreys are large bodies of water or estuaries, but small ponds are sometimes used if suitable food is around; they eat both freshwater and saltwater fish.
 They also nest in woodland edges or glades with dead trees.
-Osprey build distinctive nests, called eyries, in open trees but will also readily take to artificial nests built in their preferred locations by conservationists.
+Ospreys build distinctive nests, called eyries, in open trees but will also readily take to artificial nests built in their preferred locations by conservationists.

 Ospreys start breeding between three and five years of age.
 Females lay between one and four eggs, although it's common for one egg not to hatch.
 An average brood size is two fledglings and the young birds become independent between five and six months.
 Sadly, human disturbance and other threats mean that many osprey young die before they are old enough to breed.